pmjones/AutoShell/README.md

 these argument values to `false`: `0, f, false, n, no`.

 For `array`, _AutoShell_ will use `str_getcsv()` on the argument value to generate an array.
-E.g., an array typehint for a segment value of `a,b,c` will receive `['a', 'b', 'c']`.
+E.g., an array typehint for an argument value of `a,b,c` will receive `['a', 'b', 'c']`.

 Finally, trailing variadic parameters are also honored by _AutoShell_.